 - For all study abroad programs sponsored by other institutions, you are responsible for paying any program fees.
 In the same manner as on-campus sessions, financial aid will disburse to your U-Bill and be applied the Study Abroad Admin Fee charged on your U-bill with any excess refunded to the student.
 Any financial aid refunds can be used for any other study abroad expenses.

-- The earliest financial aid can be disbursed is 10 days prior to the start of your classes; any funds to be refunded to students (as financial aid refunds) will be processed on the date program begins.
+- The earliest financial aid can be disbursed to U-Bill is 10 days prior to the start of your classes; any funds to be refunded to students (as financial aid refunds) will be processed on the date program begins.
 Actual access to funds is subject to individual financial institution practices.

 Getting Academic Credit

 If you receive financial aid for study abroad, the classes you take abroad must transfer back to the UI and count toward your degree.